 - Lungo: also referred to as a long shot, a slightly watered down shot that is about 2 fluid ounces but uses the same amount of coffee beans as a single shot

-- Americano: double shot, 3 ounces of hot water, essentially waters the espresso down to have the texture of a normal cup of coffee
+- Americano: a double shot added to hot water; this essentially waters the espresso down to have the consistency of a normal cup of coffee

 - Cappuccino: double shot, about 4 ounces of steamed, textured milk (dry version would have half steamed milk and half foam)

-- Latte: double shot, about 10 ounces of steamed, textured milk
+- Latte: double shot, and 6-10 ounces of steamed, textured milk